Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 Remember: should the message contain a task for you to complete - add that task to whatever task management system you’re using so that you remember to get it done!

-##**Team communication:**
+## **Team communication:**

 When it affects a team you might be part of for a project, communicate where the whole team can see it.
 Where possible, communicate challenges like loadshedding or connection issues on a public channel (e.g tech team RocketChat or WhatsApp) so that the whole team is aware of the issue and there is no broken telephone.

 Other considerations:

--Try to organise stand-ins for duties you will not be able to perform
+- Try to organise stand-ins for duties you will not be able to perform

--When taking leave, communicate with your co-learners to organise stand-ins for events
+- When taking leave, communicate with your co-learners to organise stand-ins for events

--Communicate publicly who will be doing what so that the team is not in the dark and confused while you are away
+- Communicate publicly who will be doing what so that the team is not in the dark and confused while you are away

--When you need help but don’t know who to ask, ask publically
+- When you need help but don’t know who to ask, ask publically

--Your team members can tag someone that is able to help or offer help themselves
+- Your team members can tag someone that is able to help or offer help themselves

--If the issue is of a personal nature and you don’t feel comfortable posting to a public platform, then of course rather go straight to your LSM or line manager
+- If the issue is of a personal nature and you don’t feel comfortable posting to a public platform, then of course rather go straight to your LSM or line manager

 **E-mails:**